senthurveld/40-days-of-javascript-by-tapsa/day-15/task.md

 - [ ] **T-014**: What happens when you concatenate two empty arrays?

 <!--
-Concat used to merge two arrays with default comma , separate.
+Concat used to merge two arrays
 But when use it on empty array is became empty array [] -->